PrEP is an effective HIV prevention method where a HIV negative individual takes antiretroviral therapy to reduce their risk of acquiring HIV.

 ACON PrEP website provide information on accessing PrEP through your GP.

 PrEP access in NSW for information on PrEP.

 PrEP, HIV testing and early HIV treatments are the key strategies to eliminate HIV transmission.

-The best way to protect yourself and others from HIV is to practice safe behaviours.
-Safe is the way to play.
+The best way to protect yourself and others from HIV is to practice safe behaviours:

 An HIV diagnosis is no longer a death sentence, but it still has lifelong consequences that vary from person to person.
 You may not know you have HIV.
 Your partner may not know they either.
 Transmission often occurs when people are not aware they have HIV.
 You are most infectious soon after getting HIV, even though you may not show any signs.
 The only way to know is to have a HIV test.